 Why self-concept is important?

 Self-concept reveals your thoughts about yourself and how you believe you fit into society.
-Virtually everyone wishes to understand their strengths, beliefs, and role in the world.
-Understanding your self-concept can help you learn more about yourself and help you feel a sense of belonging.
+This means that everyone has some kind of self-concept, but how much you benefit from it depends on your awareness of that self-concept and the desire to adapt and grow.
+Understanding your self-concept can help you feel both a sense of belonging and a sense of security in a changing world.
 In fact, self-concept is the basis of your identity.
-It gives you insights into your underlying thoughts and feelings which can otherwise be difficult to understand.
+It gives you insights into your underlying thoughts, feelings, and motivations, helping you to set achievable goals and maintain healthy relationships.

-- Understanding your role in society and in your community.
+2. Understanding your role in society and in your community

-- Gain an understanding of your underlying thoughts and emotions.
+3. Better understanding of your underlying thoughts and emotions

-- Better comprehend the motivation behind your decisions.
+4. Better comprehension of the motivation behind your decisions

-- Notice your negative beliefs and reframe them into more positive ones.
+5. Notice your negative beliefs and reframe them more positively

-- Evaluate whether your goals align with your perceived desires and strengths.
+6. Evaluate whether your goals align with your perceived desires and strengths

-- Build stronger self-worth after recognizing gaps in your self-image.
+7. Build stronger self-worth after recognizing gaps in your self-image

-- Overcome the desire to seek others’ approval.
+8. Overcome the desire to seek others’ approval

-- Gain a collection of beliefs that are more positive and motivating than your current beliefs.
+9. Gain a collection of beliefs that are more helpful and motivating than your current beliefs

 Pro Tip From HIGH5